zig-gamedev/zig-gamedev/README.md

 Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
 Latest development build must be used (currently zig-0.9.0-dev).

-To build and run sample application (assuming zig.exe is in the PATH):
+To build a sample application (assuming zig.exe is in the PATH):

 1. Open terminal window.
 1. 'cd' to sample application root directory (for example, `cd samples/simple_raytracer`).
-1. Run `zig build run`.
+1. Run `zig build`.
-1. Sample application will run and all build artifacts will be copied to `/samples/<sample_name>/zig-out/bin` folder.
+1. Sample application will be build, assets and build artifacts will be copied to `/samples/<sample_name>/zig-out/bin` folder.

 Behind the scene `zig build` performs following steps: